eliranwong/groqchat/package/groqchat/README.md

 # groqchat

 A terminal chatbot, powered by Groq Cloud API (Windows / macOS / Linux / Android / iOS)

 Modified groq chatbot developed in https://github.com/eliranwong/freegenius

-A chatbot that is simple and runnable on mobile phones as well as pc.
+A simple chatbot that runs fast on mobile phones as well as pc.

 # Groq API Key